 by Rafael A. Calvo and Dorian Peters

-Pre-order now at MIT Press (or Footprint for Australia)
+Order now at MIT Press or Footprint (for Australia), Amazon

 “Positive Computing lays a solid theoretical foundation for designers of the next generation of user interfaces who will shape positive user experiences.
 It goes deeply into familiar territory of motivation, engagement, and flow, then all the way to mindfulness, empathy, and compassion.”